-Previously, several studies using genomic approaches identified gene signatures that stratify HCC patients according to clinical prognosis.
-Reference signatures were derived either from the adjacent non-tumour tissue or from the tumour itself.
-Signatures derived from the adjacent tissues emphasise risk factors for developing de novo tumours and support the 'field defect' hypothesis.
-Interestingly, immune characteristics of the adjacent liver tissues have also been shown to impact patient survival.
-On the other hand, signatures derived from the tumour itself focus on genes involved in proliferation and the cell cycle 11 26 or on the identity of tumour-initiating cells.
-The current study is the first to focus exclusively on immune genes expressed within the tumour, and to show that the HCC immune milieu has an impact on disease outcome.
+adjacent liver tissues have also been shown to impact patient survival. $^9$ $^{10}$ On the other hand, signatures derived from the tumour itself focus on genes involved in proliferation and the cell cycle $^8$ $^{11}$ $^{26}$ or on the identity of tumour-initiating cells. $^{27}$ $^{28}$ The current study is the first to focus exclusively on immune genes expressed within the tumour, and to show that the HCC immune milieu has an impact on disease outcome.

-It may seem paradoxical that inflammation, an established risk factor for developing HCC, could play a protective role in HCC progression.
-29 30 For instance, IL-6 and TNF α were shown to promote HCC tumourigenesis. $^{31-33}$ However, we found that these two cytokines correlate with longer patient survival in the present study.
-The beneficial impact of an active immune response within the tumour microenvironment is well established for non-small cell lung cancer (NSCLC),34 colorectal cancer35 36 and other malignancies.37 IL-6 and IL-8 were also reported to have a protective role in human colon adenomas.38 Similarly, depending on the mouse model, nuclear factor-κB (NFκΒ), a major regulator of inflammation, suppresses or promotes HCC development.^{39 40} Additionally, expression of the same biomarker, for example, IL-6, in the serum or within the tumour may also reflect different biological processes.
-16 41 These apparent contradictions indicate that the effect of inflammation is context dependent and that the same cytokine may have opposite effects on HCC tumourigenesis and progression.42
+It may seem paradoxical that inflammation, an established risk factor for developing HCC, could play a protective role in HCC progression. $^{30}$ For instance, IL-6 and TNF $\alpha$ were shown to promote HCC tumourigenesis.
+31-33 However, we found that these two cytokines correlate with longer patient survival in the present study.
+The beneficial impact of an active immune response within the tumour microenvironment is well established for non-small cell lung cancer (NSCLC), colorectal cancer and other malignancies.
+IL-6 and IL-8 were also reported to have a protective role in human colon adenomas.
+Similarly, depending on the mouse model, nuclear factor-kB (NFκB), a major regulator of inflammation, suppresses or promotes HCC development.
+Additionally, expression of the same biomarker, for example, IL-6, in the serum or within the tumour may also reflect different biological processes.
+16 41 These apparent contradictions indicate that the effect of inflammation is context dependent and that the same cytokine may have opposite effects on HCC tumourigenesis and progression.
+42

-In our model, inflammatory cytokines (TNF α and IFN γ) and TLR ligands (probably released from necrotic cells) induce chemokine expression within the tumour microenvironment.
+In our model, inflammatory cytokines (TNF $\alpha$ and IFN $\gamma$ ) and TLR ligands (probably released from necrotic cells) induce chemokine expression within the tumour microenvironment.
 These chemokines (CXCL10, CCL5 and CCL2) could recruit immune cells, which display antitumour activity reflected by enhanced activated caspase-3 expression in cancer cells.
-Furthermore, infiltrating immune cells augment chemokine production (possibly through secretion of IFN γ or TNF α upon activation43) or directly secrete chemokines (CCL5), further stabilising the protective immune microenvironment.
-Such paracrine or autocrine loops are typical of complex biological systems as they provide efficient ways of amplifying signals and maintaining a particular immune status.44 Interestingly, no single cell type or molecular cue plays a unique role in shaping the immune microenvironment.
-Chemokines are produced by both cancer cells and TILs, while IFN γ is produced by Th1 and NK cells.
+Furthermore, infiltrating immune cells augment chemokine production (possibly through secretion of IFN $\gamma$ or TNF $\alpha$ upon activation) or directly secrete chemokines (CCL5), further stabilising the protective immune microenvironment.
+Such paracrine or autocrine loops are typical of complex biological systems as they provide efficient ways of amplifying signals and maintaining a particular immune status.
+44 Interestingly, no single cell type or molecular cue plays a unique role in shaping the immune microenvironment.
+Chemokines are produced by both cancer cells and TILs, while IFN $\gamma$ is produced by Th1 and NK cells.
 Such redundancy also participates in the robustness of the protective environment, which has to be maintained for years in order to impact patient survival.
 The current immune signature predicts survival in patients in stages I and II but not in those in stages III and IV.
 This shows that a protective immune response has to be established early enough to be effective.
-Hence we propose that once the tumour has been established for prolonged periods of time, multiple layers of immune tolerance may prevent the efficacy of antitumour responses.
-45 46 It was therefore predictable and also shown in this study that cancer progression would be associated with downregulation of chemokines critically involved in the shaping of a protective immune microenvironment.
+Hence we propose that once the tumour has been established for prolonged periods of time, multiple layers of immune tolerance may prevent the efficacy of antitumour responses. $^{\rm 45~46}$ It was therefore predictable and also shown in this study that cancer progression would be associated with downregulation of chemokines critically involved in the shaping of a protective immune microenvironment.